joskfg/laravel-intelligent-scraper/README.md

 ```

 This process could produce two different events:
-* Scraped: All worked as expected and the page was scraped
+* Scraped: All worked as expected, and the page was scraped
 * ScrapeFailed: The scrape couldn't be done after recalculate config, so we need a manual configuration action to fix it.

 ## License